Creating Construction Estimates With BIM

 New tech and methodologies explode onto the preconstruction landscape every year.
 One of the most recent trends is the move towards creating estimates with BIM (building information modeling) technology.
 If you haven’t heard of BIM—or if you have only a passing familiarity with its use—hold on tight, because we’re about to give you a little backstory.

-According to Autodesk, building information modeling is defined as “the holistic process of creating and managing information for a built asset.”
+According to Autodesk, building information modeling is defined as “The holistic process of creating and managing information for a built asset.”
 Essentially, BIM involves taking data from a variety of sources, such as a preconstruction team as well as a subcontractor, and using this data to create a visual representation of a project, as well as assess any changes throughout its entire lifecycle during the project.

 BIM is also involved with what we call model-based estimating.